Doria0/2022Spring-NLP-Assignments/README.md

 # 2022Spring-NLP-Assignments
-> This assignment is originally a group work; for this repository I committed codes from my part of work, while reports are still integrations.
+> This assignment is originally a group work.
+For this repository I committed codes from my part of work, while reports are still integrations.
+The primary repo is on Gitee.

 ## Contents